SDPB Arts

 And that's hard.

-I, I guess I don't really associate joy with painting.
+I don't really associate joy with painting for me, it's it's more satisfaction.

 Like if I can complete a painting to my satisfaction, which can be a long time.